-Individuals often ask whether they have a claim against their broker or advisor in connection with the sale or purchase of an investment.
-Although each case is fact-specific and based upon the financial needs and objectives of the individual, the following "issues" are important to the analysis.
+You may ask whether you have a claim against your broker or financial professional in connection with the sale or purchase of an investment.
+Although each case is unique, here are the top-4 issues to consider:

 Financial Needs and Investment Objectives

 Brokers are required to recommend investments that are consistent with each individual's financial needs and investment objectives.
 In the securities industry, this is known as the "suitability" rule.
 For example, a senior with limited income and assets usually needs to preserve his or her "nest egg" for living expenses.
 If a broker recommends that a senior purchase an investment with (1) moderate to high risk or (2) "locks up" the principal for a period of time or (3) assesses a penalty if funds must be withdrawn, the investment must be scrutinized.

 Are your account statements showing irregular activity?
 If your broker is buying and selling investments within your account on a regular basis, you should explore the reasons why this activity is taking place.
 It may be entirely appropriate or it could be an indication that the investments are not suitable for you, or worse, that your account is being "churned."
 "Churning," another industry term, occurs when a broker engages in purchases or sales of securities for the sole purpose of generating commissions.